 Kubernetes logging with BMC Helix Log Analytics

 Managing Kubernetes logging manually can be difficult, but with BMC Helix, we take a different approach.
 Rather than trying to collect every log from across your pods and clusters, which is a tremendously difficult task to perform at scale, you can use BMC Helix Log Analytics Kubernetes log integration, which automatically collects logs for you, regardless of the format they are written in or where in your Kubernetes environment they’re stored.
 It lets you automate Kubernetes log collection and analysis, and avoid being overwhelmed by the complexity of Kubernetes logs.
 So, you can focus on gaining actionable visibility from those logs rather than struggling to figure out where each log is stored and how to collect it before it disappears.

 BMC Helix Log Analytics automatically collects logs of all types from all components of your Kubernetes environment.
 It also eliminates the need for manual log aggregation.
 And by integrating with BMC Helix Operations Management with artificial intelligence for IT operations (AIOps), it allows you to analyze Kubernetes log data alongside metrics and other crucial sources of Kubernetes visibility to ensure that you gain full observability.

 The below diagram shows how logs are collected from a Kubernetes cluster using BMC Helix Log Analytics daemon set, which automatically collects logs from different files and locations across your node and cluster.
 You can also collect logs from all pods that host services running on the node within a cluster.

-When you configure an integration, you can specify the namespaces, services, and Kubernetes metadata tags.
+When you configure a Kubernetes connector, you can specify the namespaces, services, and Kubernetes metadata tags.
 You can also specify the application format, as well as provide log filters to include or exclude specific data.

 Monitoring, analyzing, and visualizing logs